 Our instructors are certified by RAD and are officers or volunteers with our department.

 Classes are broken into four sessions, held on two nights a week over two consecutive weeks.
 Be sure to pay close attention to the dates.
 Due to scheduling, some sessions may be scheduled on different days of the week.

 This basic self-defense program is offered to the community free of charge; however, class space is limited and demand is high, so please plan to attend all four sessions.
 To receive a certificate of completion, you must attend all sessions.

-In the rare event that a class has less than 5 people register, that class will be cancelled.
+Please note: In the rare event that a class has less than five people register, that class will be canceled.
 Priority will be given in the next available class.